 Ripple and colleagues first published on Yellowstone 16 years ago and it became fairly big news.
 Ripple attests that although there were and are others with differing views, their findings were largely supported within the scientific community.
 Furthermore, media outlets spread the story to the general populace.

-The discovery in Yellowstone led to a greater understanding of predators’ role in the environment.
+The Bigger Picture The discovery in Yellowstone led to a greater understanding of predators’ role in the environment.
 Moreover, the realization that the same patterns applied not just in Yellowstone, but worldwide opened the door to the Ripple curiosity cortex.
 The next major step for Ripple, and most current step, is to work on global issues and inspiring conservation.

 It began in 2014 when Ripple and 14 other scientists from different regions and countries published an article in Science Magazine.
 In their article, the researchers first explained the effects of certain large animals on their ecosystems then described their statuses.